 MONITORING PLANNING APPLICATIONS

-In the furtherance of the objects of the Civic Society’s constitution the Society will base its judgements of planning applications (online planning applications link) on the following guidelines:
+In the furtherance of the objects of the Civic Society’s constitution the Society bases its judgements of planning applications (online planning applications link) on the following guidelines:

 1. Judgements will be primarily aesthetic and not social or political.